SeaseLtd/learning-to-rank-spotify/part3/README.md

 -e | Encoding | Contains the categorical encoding to apply to the 'Track Name' feature (hash or d2v)

-Example:

-    python3 -m part1.dataPreprocessing.main_preprocessing -o /Users/spotify_project/outputs -d /Users/spotify_project/spotify_dataset.csv -e hash

 ### trainingSetBuilder
-It contains the files for the creation of the training and test set.
+It contains the files for the creation of the training and test set applying a new split (random)

 ##### Explanation of parameters